xander42280/sovereign-sdk/README.md

   <img alt="GitHub Workflow Status (with event)" src="https://img.shields.io/github/actions/workflow/status/sovereign-labs/sovereign-sdk/prerelease_checks.yml?label=Pre-release%20checks">
 </div>

+## NOTE: Early Access Program for Sovereign SDK

+To protect end-users against teams launching potentially insecure rollups at this alpha stage of Sovereign SDK, we’re continuing our development in a private repo.
+The SDK is always free and open-source, and once we get to testnet stage and iron out potential bugs, we will bring the updates to this main repo under the Apache 2.0 license.
+If you want to build on the latest version, please fill out our Early Partner Program form to get access or reach out on Twitter!

 ## What is the Sovereign SDK?

 The Sovereign SDK is a free and open-source toolkit for building rollups (both ZK and optimistic) **that is currently under development**.
 Sovereign SDK consists of three